rgibbons-dev/gitsync.nvim/readme.md

 # gitsync

-simple, small plugin that informs you of whether the a chosen local git repository is out of "sync" with its corresponding remote.
+simple, small plugin that informs you of whether a chosen local git repository is out of "sync" with its corresponding remote.

 i supply one function, `check_remote(loc)` that triggers this action. all it is doing is running `git fetch && git status` under the hood.